dk14/wolfram-mega/docs/dsl.md

 })
 ```

-If you sure, you won't accidentally pay in sub-branches (since `account` is usually shadowed), use `dsl.unsafe`
+If you sure, you won't accidentally pay in sub-branches (since `account` argument is usually shadowed), use `dsl.unsafe`

 ```ts
 dsl.unsafe.if("wow?", ["yup"], ["nope"]).then(account => {